Mantaro/mantaro-wiki/znai/basics/premium-perks.md

 ## 4$. - Patreon Bot
 * 1 premium key that you apply to yourself, which will be automatically delivered to you if you link Discord to Patreon.
 * 2 premium keys that you can either apply to a server, yourself or another user.
-* Access to the Patreon Bot which has lag free music and beta features.
+* Access to the Patreon Bot which has music and beta features.

 ## 8$ - Milestoner
 * 1 premium key that you apply to yourself, which will be automatically delivered to you if you link Discord to Patreon.
 * 4 premium keys that you can either apply to a server, yourself or another user.
-* Access to the Patreon Bot which has lag free music and beta features.
+* Access to the Patreon Bot which has music and beta features.
 * A custom role that display separately from all other users in the [support server](https://discordapp.com/invite/vCccEcy).

 ## 14$. - Server Supporter
 * 1 premium key that you apply to yourself, which will be automatically delivered to you if you link Discord to Patreon.
 * 7 premium keys that you can either apply to a server, yourself or another user.
-* Access to the Patreon Bot which has lag free music and beta features.
+* Access to the Patreon Bot which has music and beta features.
 * A custom role that display separately from all other users in the [support server](https://discordapp.com/invite/vCccEcy).

 ## 50$. - Awooosome
 * 1 premium key that you apply to yourself, which will be automatically delivered to you if you link Discord to Patreon.
 * 24 premium keys that you can either apply to a server, yourself or another user.
-* Access to the Patreon Bot which has lag free music and beta features.
+* Access to the Patreon Bot which has music and beta features.
 * A custom role that display separately from all other users in the [support server](https://discordapp.com/invite/vCccEcy).

 ## 70$. - Funder
 * 1 premium key that you apply to yourself, which will be automatically delivered to you if you link Discord to Patreon.
 * 34 premium keys that you can either apply to a server, yourself or another user.
-* Access to the Patreon Bot which has lag free music and beta features.
+* Access to the Patreon Bot which has music and beta features.
 * A custom role that display separately from all other users in the [support server](https://discordapp.com/invite/vCccEcy).

 ## 100$. - B-But why?!
 * 1 premium key that you apply to yourself, which will be automatically delivered to you if you link Discord to Patreon.
 * 50 premium keys that you can either apply to a server, yourself or another user.
-* Access to the Patreon Bot which has lag free music and beta features.
+* Access to the Patreon Bot which has music and beta features.
 * A custom role that display separately from all other users in the [support server](https://discordapp.com/invite/vCccEcy).
 * We will add any feature you request as long as it's possible and not unethical.